fyu17/conda-release/README.md

 ### Arguments
 -h, --help show this help message and exit \
 -d, --dir Target directory (use current working directory by default) \
--y, --yes Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactively
+-y, Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactively